Crook County sits right in the middle of Oregon, and in the middle of some pretty darned good fishing.

 This article serves as a simple introduction to some of the best places to fish in Crook County.

-For additional information, click the links you will find within the article, at its conclusion, and in the blue box on this page.
+For additional information, click the links you will find within the article and at its conclusion.
 Those will take you to additional and usually more detailed sources on this website and elsewhere.

 Find regulations for the waters listed below in the Oregon Department of Fish and Wildlife’s Central Zone.